Feeds:

 Marty Marion of the Cardinals was the first shortstop to win the National League Most Valuable Player Award _ and he did it by the narrowest of margins.

 Marion won the MVP Award by one point over Bill Nicholson of the Cubs in 1944.
-It was the tighest finish since the system of voting by three sports reporters from each of the eight NL cities was adopted in 1938, according to the Associated Press.
+It was the tighest finish since the system of voting by three sports reporters from each of the eight National League cities was adopted in 1938, according to the Associated Press.

 Nicholson, a left-handed batter and outfielder, had a magnificent season for the Cubs: 33 home runs, 122 RBI and 116 runs scored.
-He led the NL that season in all three categories.
+He was the league leader in all three categories.

 The Cubs, however, finished fourth at 75-79, 30 games behind the first-place Cardinals (105-49).